Hey, I hope you are having a great Wednesday.

 #3 – Get rid of waste and determine what’s in the body!

 An interesting thought, right?!
 Drink water to get rid of waste products in the body.
 Also, water moving through the body can help determine what substances are flowing through the body.
 This can be quite handy for health or other related tests.
-Considering the amount of water flowing through the human body, it can be quite easy to see how water also helps to get rid of waste or tracks the presence of substances.
+Considering the amount of water flowing through the human body, it can be quite easy to see how water also helps eliminate waste or tracks the presence of substances.
 An easy example is urine.
-If you notice, when you drink a lot of water, it may make you urinate more often.
+When you drink a lot of water, it may make you urinate more often.
 Water helps the liver and kidneys flush out this waste.
 Unwanted elements such as toxins in the body may be excreted through urine and the process of urination can be a good way to capture substances that pass through the body .
-This is a natural way method of elimination that is made easier too when the body enables water-soluble forms of these toxins or substances.
+This is a natural method of elimination that is made easier when the body enables water-soluble forms of these toxins or substances.
 The brain works through the posterior pituitary gland to regulate the amount of water that is removed from the body in the form of urine.
-Hence, if we do not drink enough water, we may notice less urination occurring.
+Hence, if we do not drink enough water, we may notice less urination occurring, which can mean less waste is being removed from the body.

 #4 – Get rid of joint pain and muscle soreness.